 7 tips to prepare your purchasing sector for the end of the year

-With the holiday season approaching, it is essential to anticipate purchases of indirect materials: during this period, all sectors increase their purchases so that inventories are not impacted, but in an atypical year with economic impacts due to the pandemic, even more caution and planning are needed.
+With the holiday season approaching, it is essential to anticipate purchases of indirect materials: during this period, all sectors increase their purchases so that inventories are not impacted, but in an atypical year with economic impacts due to the pandemic, even more caution and planning and a more detailed risk mapping are needed.

 It’s extremely important to consider the difficulties that can be faced when importing goods from another country at the end of the year, such as finding an entire city on vacation, for example.
 The weeks following the holidays can be just as difficult, as many carriers try to catch up on business by invading ports and causing congestion.